-This paper consists of a discussion of eight pieces of legislation in four Australian parliaments-Commonwealth, Queensland, Victorian, Tasmanian-as examples of how Opposition (and to a lesser extent, Government) MPs, especially the women, have behaved in promoting (or at least not opposing) legislation designed to improve the status and well-being of women.
+Eight pieces of legislation in four Australian parliaments - Commonwealth, Queensland, Victorian, Tasmanian - have been examined as examples of how opposition (and to a lesser extent, government) MPs, especially women, have behaved in promoting (or at least not opposing) legislation designed to improve the status and well-being of women.
 All eight bills deal with controversial issues including equal employment for women, euthanasia, homosexuality, domestic violence, abortion and RU486.
 It is not argued that these are exclusively women's issues nor, in the case of euthanasia, that it is a woman's issue at all.
-What is argued, however, is that they are all important issues that impinge on women, and they clearly demonstrate that women MPs are much more likely to vote for reform in these areas than their men counterparts.
+What is